nickpresta/go-ssh-playground/README.md

 ## License

-Goscribe and Goscribed are released under the MIT license.
+This code is released under the MIT license.
 See `LICENSE.md` for details.